-Nutrition & the Olympic Games Village
+Nutrition & the Olympic Games Villages

 There are special challenges for the suppliers of food for the athletes at the Olympic Village.
 Not only do they need to feed the thousands of athletes, there are nearly as many coaches, officials and volunteers.
 These people will be from over 200 countries, each with their peculiar cultures and food needs.
-Each athlete wishes to get the best food to help them specifically reach their goals at the Games, and the food hall must cater for all of this and more.
+Each athlete wishes to get the best food to help them specifically reach their goals at the Games, and the dining halls must cater for all of this and more.

 The danger for athletes is that all of this wonderful food from around the world will be a temptation for them to vary from their routines.
 The selection of food would be mind boggling, especially for athletes with limited food choices back home.
 It is a great opportunity for them to experience food from other cultures, but they need to wait until after their events before over indulging.

 At the first athlete village in Paris 1924, the competitors were offered three meals a day.
 Dinner included soup, a main meat course and desert, with wine or beer provided at lunch and dinner.